jarvis-huang/CarND-Vehicle-Detection/writeup.md

 The sliding window search is done inside the `find_car_bboxes` function of `main.py`.
 First I need to compute the number of blocks and steps to take in each direction.
 Then I do a double for loop to interate over all window locations to extract the features inside each window patch.
 Finally I run the SVM classifier over the feature vector to determine whether that patch contains a car.
 If a car is detected, the window location is recorded into a list.

+Here is a visualization of the sliding windows over a test image.

+![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 It is crucial to include multiple scales to increase detection rate.
-I used three scales (1.0, 1.5x, 2.0x) sliding windows and combined their outputs.
+I used three scales (1.0x, 1.5x, 2.0x) sliding windows and combined their outputs.
 However, this causes duplicate detection problem.
 I adopted the heatmap method, finding the pixels where most boxes intersect and threshold to get fewer boxes.

 I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]

 To speed up computation, I compute the HOG features on the entire image all at once, and then slide a window across the feature map to extract smaller patches for classification.
 This is done is the `find_car_bboxes` function inside `main.py`.
----

 ### Video Implementation